alcrene/smttask/docs/basics.rst

 .. code:: bash

-   smt init --datapath [path/to/output/dir] --input [path/to/input/dir] [projectname]
+   smtttask init

+and follow the prompts to configure a new Sumatra project with output and input directories.
 The current implementation of `smttask` requires that the output directory by a subdirectory of the input directory.
-The typical configuration is
+The init script is a wrapper around Sumatra's init script, with helpful defaults and type checking.
+However, you may also initialize a project with Sumatra directly:

 .. code:: bash